Nebraska Water Quality at a Glance

 Is Nebraska’s tap water safe to drink?

-Most of Nebraska’s public water systems meet federal drinking water standards and are safe for consumption.
-However, nitrate contamination affects many private wells and some public systems.
+Most of Nebraska’s public water systems meet federal drinking water standards and are safe for consumption under EPA rules.
+However, the state’s own 2025 nitrate study — the largest ever conducted — found the problem is widespread and not improving.

 What causes nitrate contamination in Nebraska water?

-Nitrate contamination in Nebraska primarily stems from agricultural activities, including nitrogen fertilizer application and animal waste from concentrated feeding operations.
+Nitrate contamination in Nebraska primarily stems from intensive agricultural practices — decades of nitrogen fertiliser application and animal waste from concentrated feeding operations have saturated the groundwater across large areas of the state.

 How can I find out about my local water quality?